ScottPartacz/itmd-362-pp/pp-10/readme.md

 * A text description of the modification, and a description of the HTML, CSS, and JavaScript that you would need to write for the test (you do *not* have to write the actual HTML, CSS, and JavaScript, however)

 I really enjoy this website, however their login box on the desktop/laptop view is way to small.
-So that it what i would like to change.
+So that is what I would like to change.

 Mobile: There mobile layout is great in my opinon only downside is maybe they need to increase the szie of the loin button. but thats very minor.